jwangee/jwangee.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <!--<li><a href="https://github.com/">text</a></li>-->
 <p align="justify">I am a second year Ph.D student in the <a href="https://minghsiehee.usc.edu">Department of Electrical Engineering</a> at <a href="https://www.usc.edu">University of Southern California</a>.
 I work in the Networked Systems Lab (<a href="https://enl.usc.edu">NSL</a>) with my adviser Dr. <a href="https://sites.google.com/a/usc.edu/ramesh/">Ramesh Govindan</a>.
-Before joining NSL, I received my B.S. degree in Electrical Engineering and my B.A degree in Economics from <a href="http://english.pku.edu.cn">Peking University</a>.</p>
+Before joining NSL, I received my B.S. degree in Electrical Engineering and my B.A. degree in Economics from <a href="http://english.pku.edu.cn">Peking University</a>.</p>
 <p align="justify">I am interested in computer networks research including Network Protocols, Software-defined Networks (SDN) and Data Center Networks.</p>

 <h2>Skills</h2>